Red Pill In Love Part II: How to Develop Long-Term Love Relationships (and why)

-In real estate, we used to say that you make your money on the purchase price, not the eventual sales price.
+In real estate, we used to say that you make your money on the purchase price, not the final sales price.
 Making a smart buying decision drives the eventual outcome not only in real estate but in love as well.
 Filter hard when dating and screen for characteristics that will suit long-term success.

 A good starting point is here: 12 ways to know your girl is a keeper.

 That article just scratches the surface of how to screen for the right long-term lover.
-In future posts I’ll talk more about understanding her position in life, her relationship with her parents/family, and her attachment mechanisms.
+In future posts, I’ll talk more about understanding her position in life, her relationship with her parents/family, and her attachment mechanisms.
 All of these work together to shape her personality and approach, which in turn drives compatibility.
 But for this article, I want to focus on the skills you need to bring this love to fruition and keep it burning as long as you’d like.
 Thus:

-3) Develop a relationship tool box.
+3) Develop a relationship toolbox.

-Love is lost without a tool box.
+Love is lost without a toolbox.
 All relationships require maintenance and some amounts of crisis management.
 Developing and sharpening your skill set will help you overcome many of the normal relationship problems and help you evolve your relationship towards a more rewarding, less stressful and easier to manage state.

 Sounds like a tall order, for sure.
 But because the downside risks are so great we’re seeking to maximize return and mitigate risk.
 As such, standards must be high and thresholds difficult to reach.